KavinPrasad2948/Task-2/README.md

-## IN This Repository We Discussed About
+# The Difference Between Document And Window Object.

-### The Difference Between Document And Window Object.
+>IN This Repository We Discussed About

 >I posted  a blog on medium.com about the difference between document and window object.